 All students must be picked up by 3:45pm.
 In the event of an emergency, please contact the office as soon as possible so arrangements can be made.
-Parents and/or Guardians must come into the building to sign out their student.
-Late pick-ups will be documented, signed by the Parent or Guardian, and initialed by the supervising staff member.
-If there are frequent late pick-ups that are deemed by administration to be non-emergency in nature, administration will take further steps to ensure timely pickups.
+Parents and/or guardians must come into the building to sign out their student.
+Late pick-ups will be documented, signed by the parent or guardian, and initialed by the supervising staff member.

+After more than one late pick-up, administration will take further steps to ensure timely pickups.
 First, the administration will have a discussion with the family.
 If the problem persists, the administration will hold a meeting with the family.
 Finally, if the problem does not improve and students are continually picked up after 4:00pm, administration will contact the Department of Child Services.

-Extended School Day Care
+Extended School Day Care - The Grove at GMA